foxdonut/meiosis/docs/lessons/setup-typescript-support.md

 const cells = meiosisSetup<State>({ app });
 ```

+By specifying the `MeiosisComponent` type on our `app` object, it will be validated and we can also
+benefit from auto-suggest on the properties (`initial`, `services`, etc.)

 In the example below, try the following in the `initial` object, which should result in an error:

 - Specify a property that does not exist on the `State` type.